raphaellondner-okta/okta-oauth-nativewindows/Readme.md

 The code samples available in this repository demonstrate the use of [Okta OpenID Connect](https://developer.okta.com/docs/api/resources/oidc.html)  as the authentication mechanism for Windows native apps along with [Okta API Access Management](http://developer.okta.com/docs/api/resources/oauth2.html) for authorizing access to a backend API using Okta's Authorization Servers.

 One native app is currently demonstrated:
-1. A [C# console application using the default browser](./tree/master/Okta.Samples.OpenIDConnect.NativeBrowserConsole) and the Authorization Code Flow (with PKCE)
+1. A [C# console application using the native browser](./tree/master/Okta.Samples.OpenIDConnect.NativeBrowserConsole) and the Authorization Code Flow (with PKCE)

 ## Development environment instructions